nathanff99/nathanff99/README.md

 I'm Nathan, web developer focused and passionate about the front-end.

 - I'm currently working at Atlas Technology with VueJs, Laravel, Blade, SCSS and Dockers.
-- I'm currently learn about React and React Native.
+- I'm currently learning about game development with Unity 3D.
-- Studying and improving my English to beat new challenges.
+- Studying Web Development in Vancouver, BC, Canada.
 - Interesting fact: I became a programmer because of my love for games, since I was 12 years old I created private Tibia servers where I had my first contact with web development.

 <div>